 Flying high with 20% savings on air spend

-A global pharmaceutical company had a mature air programme.
-Spend was more than $25m across more than a dozen countries.
-It wanted to find $400,000+ in incremental savings and achieved this, going from total air contract savings in year one of $2m to $2.4m in year two; an increase of 20.4%.
+Our client - a global pharmaceutical company - had a mature air programme through which it was spending more than $25m across more than a dozen countries.
+It wanted to find $400,000+ in incremental savings and achieved this, going from total air contract savings in Year 1 of $2,008,514 to $2,418,078 in Year 2 - an increase of 20.4%.

-With help from FCM Consulting, we were able to identify missed savings opportunities while re-evaluating the client’s online booking tool preferencing to support and implement the changes necessary.
+With help from 4th Dimension, FCM's business travel consulting specialists, we were able to identify missed savings opportunities while re-evaluating the client’s OBT preferencing to support and implement the changes necessary.

-After detailed analysis of the existing air programme, the client's requirements and its travel patterns, FCM Consulting implemented a number of new solutions including:
+After detailed analysis of the existing air programme, the client's requirements and its travel patterns, 4th Dimension implemented a number of new solutions including:

 - Sourcing - by gathering all interested airlines into one room, each was able to review a customised presentation of the client’s vendor relationship history including company profile, air trends and historical contract performance.

 - A unique approach - this ensured all bidders heard the same information and client expectations while also illustrating the client’s past success in aggressively steering market share.

 - Bid analysis - an extensive negotiations strategy was developed with the client, achieving an eventual agreement for multiple points of sale covering the majority of the client’s global air volume.

 A combination of comprehensive sourcing and on-going proactive contract management on a market by-market basis meant the client’s current savings were maximised while also enabling effective leverage for future negotiations.

 4D helped implement a steering strategy that focused on:

 Providing clear monthly instructions to agents to drive preferred carrier usage on key routes to controls costs and optimise contract performance.